jwallwork23/MResProject/README.md

 The second script test file tests the adaptive algorithm by adapting the mesh to (stationary) sensor functions.

-The file ``adaptive_advection`` applies anisotropic mesh adaptivity to the case of a simple 2D advection(-diffusion) problem, with an inital Gaussian profile.
+The file ``Burgers_test`` applies anisotropic mesh adaptivity to the case of solving the 2D Burgers' equation, with an inital Gaussian profile.

 The 2D shallow water test script called ``Gaussian_test`` applies mesh adaptivity in the case of a Taylor-Hood P2-P1 fluid velocity-free surface displacement function space pair.